bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ## Installation

-To install `Native Payment`, we recommend using either CocoaPods or Carthage.
+To install Native Payment, we recommend using either CocoaPods or Carthage.

 ### How to install via CocoaPods
 > ### Step 1: Create or select an Xcode project.
 Then open a terminal window and `cd` into the project directory